-Revenue exceeded \$100 million in each of eight countries outside the United States in 2013, 2012 and 2011.
+Revenue exceeded \$100 million in each of nine countries outside the United States in 2014, and in each of eight countries outside the United States in 2013 and 2012.
 The United States was the only country to contribute more than 10% of total revenue in each year.